Service Authentication

 import requests

-# Get the DTZ access token from environment
+# Get the DTZ access token from the environment

 token = os.environ.get('DTZ_ACCESS_TOKEN')